-Payables: For the purpose of Counterparty Default risk calculation, the commission payable directly related to the insurance and reinsurance receivables is netted off the insurance and reinsurance receivables.
+Insurance & intermediaries payables, Reinsurance payables and Payables (trade, not insurance): For the purpose of Counterparty Default risk calculation, the commission payable directly related to the insurance and reinsurance receivables is netted off the insurance and reinsurance receivables.
 This is explained under section D.1 Assets and as a result the values for Insurance & Intermediaries payables and Reinsurance payables are lower than their value under IFRS.
 This is also applied to the Payables (trade, not insurance) where payables related to the same counterparty are netted off.